Will Glover

 Will Glover a.k.a.
 Willie Glover is a musician and songwriter from Southern California.
-He was a member of the surf group The Pyramids.
-He has the distinction of being one of the very few or possibly the only black musician in surf music.
+He was a member of the hit surf group The Pyramids.
+Will bears the distinction of being perhaps the only African-American musician in surf music history.

 Background

 Glover was born in North Carolina.
-His father was a career navy man and the family moved around a bit until they finally settled in Long Beach, California.
-The family lived on Santa Fe Avenue in a naval house.
-His father wanted him to make his career in the military but Glover had different ideas and when he was 12 he told father no!
-He'd already been singing at boy scouts and playing the guitar since he was 9 years old.
+His father was a career Navy man and the family moved around a bit until they finally settled into Naval housing on Santa Fe Avenue in Long Beach, California in 1961.

+His father wanted him to have a military career but Glover had different dreams, even in middle school.
+When Will was 12 he told his dad "no" to that idea, and in fact had already been singing at Boy Scouts events and playing guitar since he was nine.